-T-Bone is a miniature bull and after being on the farm for two years he has finally stopped trying to kill us.
+T-Bone is a miniature bull and after being on the farm for five years he has finally stopped trying to kill us.
 His low center of gravity, large head and tiny horns makes him a force to be reckoned with.
-His kryptonite is honeydew melons.
-As time goes on, I am sure he will come to love us as much as we love him.
+His kryptonite is honeydew melon and spent grains from the brewers at Monks and Woodgrain Brewery.

 T-Rex was brought to the farm to keep T-Bone company.
-I was fearful that T-Bone would end up living in the house, so getting a miniature horse seemed like a great idea.
+Rex’s mane and coat are beautiful–like something out of a Whitesnake video.
 Rex quickly became the boss of T-Bone and in turn, T-Bone is now much nicer to us.

-The Chickens are the newest barnyard animals and by far the most comical.
+The Chickens are by far the most comical barnyard animal.
 Every chicken expression and every cartoon chicken are based in fact as near as we can tell.
 There was a brief attempt to name them after the characters of Downton Abbey, but they won’t sand still long enough.
 The coop does function much like Downton, pecking order and all.

 Claire is a pardoned turkey from our 2015 flock.
 In true House of Cards fashion she was smart enough to hide weeks in advance of Thanksgiving only to return after the rest of the flock had met its demise.

 Reinhold is the another cat on the farm and easily the craziest.
 Named after famed mountaineer Reinhold Messner, this little guy does his namesake proud.
 There is no tree, building, or person he will not scale.